Tamara Luke

-Tamara Luke (born 22 February 1988) is an Australian rules footballer who plays for the Hawthorn Football Club in the AFL Women's (AFLW).
+Tamara Luke (born 22 February 1988) is a former Australian rules footballer who played for the St Kilda Football Club and the Hawthorn Football Club in the AFL Women's (AFLW).
 She has played for Hawthorn's VFLW team.
 In March 2021, she was delisted by St Kilda.
+On 3 November 2023 she announced her retirement.

+However, in August 2024, Luke signed with Richmond as a replacement player for the injured Montana McKinnon.